Spyderisk/domain-csv2doc/README.md

 ## configuration

-Amend the configuration.txt document to make the following changes to the tool's behaviour.
+Amend the config.ini document to make the following changes to the tool's behaviour.

 ### toggling reduced pattern generation

 By default, the tool will generate a vizual representation for all patterns present in the csvs provided.
-To reduce this to a preselected list, edit the following lines in configuration.txt, leaving no spaces or empty lines.
+To reduce this to a preselected list, edit the following lines in config.ini, leaving no spaces or empty lines.

 - [n, no, f, false] indicate that all patterns will be  generated.
 - [y, yes, t, true] indicate that only the selected patterns will be generated.